 8. One good tip is: You can use your existing lens for macro photography with a reverse lens ring.

 If you can maintain all these steps, your images will be worthy for stacking and blending in Photoshop and Lightroom.

 For the sake of this tutorial, we have used the below product images to combine them together.

 Look at the images, there are different focused points in every image because at one shot it is not possible to focus on every part of this type of small product image.
 Ok, now let’s see the step by step focus tacking process-

 1. At the very first step, we import all the above images in Lightroom and reduce the Blacks level up to -80 in all images to less the white overexposure color.
 We do the job individually opening every image.
 If your image demands more different retouching, you can do it here.

 2.Then, we select all the photos and from File, go to Export to save all the images as JPG files.

 3. In this stage, it is time for Photoshopping.
 Firstly, open all the images in Photoshop.
 Go to File > Automate > Photomerge.
 Here you will get a dialog box.

 5. Select all the images together and press Ok.
 Wait a bit.
 All of your images will be aligned in the Layer palette.
-Look the snapshot below for better understanding.
+Look at the snapshot below for a better understanding.